State Summary

 In Arkansas, congressional lines are drawn by the legislature, as normal legislation.
 State legislative lines are drawn by a three-member politician commission, consisting of the Governor, Secretary of State, and Attorney General.

-In the 2010 cycle, the legislature passed a congressional plan (HB 1836) signed by the Governor on Apr.
-13, 2011.
+In the 2010 cycle, the legislature passed a congressional plan (HB 1836) on Apr.
+13, 2011, signed by the governor the next day.
 The politician commission approved state legislative plans on July 29, 2011.
-Court challenges to the state Senate map were rejected.

 ,